Electronic Deposition of Theses: Guidance for Supervisors

 Third Party Personal Information

-Sensitive personal data is defined by the Data Protection Act as personal data consisting of information as to:
+Special category or sensitive personal data is personal data consisting of information as to:

 - Racial or ethnic origin